-...
 Select a different ID for a DMXio?

 You choose between 4 different IDs (ID0, ID1, ID2, or ID3) by changing the dipswitch setting inside the DMXio module.
 Remove the 4 screws from the top of the unit.
 Fold open the cover (it hinges on the product label).
 A label on the inside of the cover indicates the various dipswitch setting options.
 Dipswitches 3 and 4 select the ID.
-More information is provided ealier in this manual.

-...
 Select a different ID for a DMX2dim or DMX4dim?

 This is done by holding down one or more of the recessed pushbuttons while powering up the unit.
 The DMX2dim can be set to ID0, ID1, or ID3 (no access to ID2).
-The DMX4dim provides access to all four IDs.
-Further details are provided earlier in this manual.
+The DMX4dim provides access to ID0 - ID3.
+Further details are provided in the sections entitled Selecting System IDs for each of the two dimmer models.

-...
 Program new IDs into a DMXio?

-A DMXio in receiver mode can adopt the system ID codes in any DMXio transmitter.
+A DMXio in receiver mode can adopt the four system ID codes in a DMXio transmitter.
 These codes remain available when a receiver is switched from transmitter mode to receiver mode, allowing transmitters to be cloned.

-The ID adoption process can only be executed while operating on the public system ID, ID3 (999).
+ID adoption will occur only when operating on the public system ID, ID3.
 When running on ID3, DMXio transmitters embed system ID codes in the data stream being broadcast.
 DMXio receivers will not adopt and save incoming ID codes unless internal dipswitch 2 is ON.